advaith1/howtodiscord/docs/bugs/bug-hunter/approve-deny.md

 ### Not a Bug (NAB)
 Not to be confused with intended behaviour, not a bug means that the report... well.. isn't a bug...
 At least one of the three deny messages should contain a short explanation as to why it's not a bug.
+Most, if not all, NAB reports are either intended or are feature requests, in which case the user should be sent to [Discord Feedback (https://discord.gg/discord-feedback](https://discord.gg/discord-feedback).
 `!deny 0001 | Not a bug`

-### Intended Behaviour (INT)
+### Intended Behaviour
 If the report is actually designed, intended or meant-to-be, the report can be denied a intended behaviour.
 At least one of the three deny messages should contain a little reason over why it's intended.
+Even though intended ≠ NAB, if a report is intended it's NAB.
+However, some NAB reports may not be intended.
 `!deny 0001 | Intended behaviour`

-### Electron Bug (ELC)
+### Electron Bug
 Discord runs off Electron, which means that it inherits any Electron bugs.
 If Electron bugs are reported, deny it as so.
+[Electron bugs list](https://github.com/electron/electron/issues)
 `!deny 0001 | Electron Bug - <<link to GitHub Electron Issue>>`